Cold Plunge Timer & Calculator

 What temperature should a cold plunge be?

-Many cold plunges and ice baths fall somewhere between 35°F and 65°F. Lower temperatures generally call for shorter exposure times.
+Many cold plunges fall somewhere between 35°F and 65°F. Lower temperatures generally call for shorter exposure times.

 Is 2 minutes enough for a cold plunge?

 For many people, yes.
-Around 1 to 2 minutes can be plenty, especially in colder water or for newer users.
+Around 1 to 2 minutes can be enough, especially in colder water or for newer users.

 How often should you cold plunge?

-That depends on your goals and tolerance.
+That depends on your goals, tolerance, and recovery needs.
 Many people build a steady routine gradually instead of jumping into very cold or very long sessions right away.